splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 * If the Collector handles both trace and metrics data, consider both types of data when planning your deployment.
 For example, 7.5K spans per second plus 10K data points per second requires 1 CPU core.
 * The Collector does not persist data to disk so no disk space is required.

-Load sizing limits
+Load limits
 ------------------------------------------------------------

-There's no explicit sizing limits, although the following are recommended when using components such as the :ref:`splunk-hec-receiver`:
+While the Collector itself doesn't have explicit limits, certain :ref:`OTel components <components>` do.

+For instance, if you're using the :ref:`splunk-hec-exporter`, the following apply:

-* Single log event maximum size: 5 MB
+* Single log event maximum size: 5 MiB
-* Log event batch maximum size (compressed): 2 MB
+* Log event batch maximum size (compressed): 2 MiB

 Agent mode
 ------------------------------------------------------------